Donna Loren: Film, television, and recording career

-Other television and acting

-In 1966, Loren became a co-star with Bobby Rydell on The Milton Berle Show, a variety series hosted by Berle and co-starring Irving Benson.
-The signing of Loren and Rydell was widely reported at the time.
-The series was subsequently aired for a short 13 weeks.

-Loren guest-starred on a seven-part Dr. Kildare in 1965 as Anna Perrona, a young woman in need of dialysis treatment.
+From the mid-1960s, Loren began guest-starring more frequently on drama and comedy series.
+She guest-starred on a seven-part Dr. Kildare in 1965 as Anna Perrona, a young woman in need of dialysis treatment.
 In 1966, she played Susie in two episodes (15 and 16) of Batman ("The Joker Goes to School", "He Meets His Match, the Grisly Ghoul").
 In a guide to the week's television, her character was described as "Aiding The Joker is Donna Loren, a frisky cheerleader".
 Loren's kiss with Batman co-star Burt Ward (Robin) was reportedly accompanied by "a flood of mail".
 Loren also guest-starred on The Monkees (episode: "Everywhere a Sheik, Sheik", 1967) as Princess Colette, who Davy is set to marry; and on Gomer Pyle, U.S.M.C. (episode: "Love and Goulash", 1968) as Anna Kovach, who hides a romance from her family.
 She also appeared on The Mothers-In-Law in 1968.

-Loren made hundreds of appearances on numerous variety, music, and game shows.
-Many of these were multiple appearances and included American Bandstand, The Lloyd Thaxton Show, The Regis Philbin Show, What's This Song, The Red Skelton Show (singing "Johnny One Note" and "The Way of Love"), Hollywood A Go-Go, Top 40!, 9th Street West, Groovy, Boss City, Where the Action Is, Nightlife, Celebrity Game, The Dating Game, The Joey Bishop Show, The Steve Allen Show, The Pat Boone Show (including an episode co-hosted by Milton Berle), The Woody Woodbury Show, and week-long stints on Hollywood Squares.
-She also appeared on New Talent in Young America in January 1965, a special where "Youthful artists making great strides in the field of music are showcased in this hour-long Special".

-On March 11, 1968, "Two for Penny" aired on The Danny Thomas Hour.
-The series was "an all-purpose hour hosted by Danny Thomas.
-Presentations included musical programs, comedy and variety hours, and filmed dramas".
-Loren starred as Greek-American Penny Kanopolis, whose brothers (Michael Constantine and Lou Antonio) try to organize a courtship and marriage to Yani (Gregory Razaki), even though she is already dating another boy, the non-Greek David (Bill Bixby).
-Danny Thomas played the family priest.
-This was a pilot for Loren's own series, produced by Thomas and Aaron Spelling and was aired on NBC as a one-hour special.

-Reprise Records
+Loren made hundreds of appearances on music and game shows, including on American Bandstand, Hollywood a Go Go, Where the Action Is, The Red Skelton Show, and Hollywood Squares.
+She appeared on the hour-long New Talent in Young America in January 1965.
+Loren was also regular performer at concerts and shows during much of the decade throughout the country.
+These included at the teenage nightclub The Million Cellars, with Glen Campbell also on the bill, the Pasadena Teen Dances, Rock 'N Roll City with Shindig co-star Bobby Sherman, and appearing with Bob Hope and The Kingsmen at Indiana University's 'Little 500' race weekend in May 1965.
+She also performed at the Greater Los Angeles Press Club's 1967 "Headliner of the Year" awards, where then Governor of California Ronald Reagan was recognized as "the state's outstanding newsmaker for 1966", and crowned the 1967 "Teen Safety Queen" at the Municipal Auditorium in Dodge City.
+Loren wrote two separate regular columns for Movie Life Magazine: “Donna Loren’s Young Hollywood” in 1966 and “Let’s Talk it Over” in 1967.

 From 1967 to 1968, Loren recorded with Reprise, releasing "Let's Pretend" (B Side: "Once Before I Die") again produced by Jimmy Bowen, and arranged by Don Peake, and "As Long as I'm Holding You" (B Side: "It's Such a Shame"), produced by Mike Post.
 The recordings have been called "exceptional" showcases for Loren.